850.25 Police Response to Mental Health Facilities

 - DIR 850.21 Peace Officer Custody (Civil)

-- Designated Residential Mental Health Facility: Secure and non-secure treatment facilities registered with Multnomah County Mental Health and Addiction Services to provide residential mental health treatment for adults in a home-like environment supervised by twenty four (24) hour staff to provide stabilization, treatment, and community integration, which have been identified and flagged by the Portland Police Bureau’s Behavioral Health Unit (BHU).
-ORS § 426.005 (1) (c) (d).
+Designated Residential Mental Health Facility: Secure and non-secure treatment facilities designated by the Multnomah County Mental Health and Addiction Services and/or the State of Oregon to provide residential mental health treatment for adults in a home-like environment supervised by twenty four (24) hour staff to provide stabilization, treatment, and community integration, which have been identified and flagged by the Portland Police Bureau’s Behavioral Health Unit (BHU).

-- It is the responsibility of mental health facilities to have the proper resources to manage people in mental health crisis and to transport persons under their supervision to other care facilities.
-Mental health facilities should direct routine and urgent calls to their facility administrator or the Multnomah County Call Center.
+1. It is the responsibility of mental health facilities to have the proper resources to manage people in mental health crisis and to transport persons under their supervision to other care facilities.
+Mental health facilities should direct routine and urgent calls to their facility administrator or the Multnomah County Crisis Line.
 It is the expectation that mental health facilities will not request police assistance with behavior management, such as gaining physical control of a person who is aggressive, resistive, or refuses to go with facility-arranged transportation.
 Members should not become involved in these behavior management matters.
-But, members shall respond to: 1) assaults in progress and/or other serious events in which immediate intervention is required to stop or mitigate injury to a person; 2) investigate crimes and take action as appropriate; and 3) requests for mental health custody in accordance with Directive 850.22, Police Response to Mental Health Director’s Holds and Elopement.
-Members shall treat the individual with dignity and compassion at all times.
+Members shall respond to: 1) assaults in progress and/or other serious events in which immediate intervention is required to stop or mitigate injury to a person; 2) investigate crimes and take action as appropriate; and 3) requests for mental health custody in accordance with Directive 850.22, Police Response to Mental Health Directors Holds and Elopement.
+Members shall treat these individual with dignity and compassion at all times.

 1. Member-Supervisor Coordinated Response Required:

 1.1.
 Response to emergencies (Priority 1-3) at designated secure residential mental health treatment facilities shall include a supervisor and a minimum of four (4) officers, one of which is an Enhanced Crisis Intervention Team (ECIT) Officer, if available.
-ECIT officers shall advise Sergeants on the mental health aspects of the call when feasible.
-Unless extreme exigent circumstances exist, members may not enter a designated secure mental health facility or designated non-secure residential mental health facility without notifying their supervisor of the request and coordinating a response.
+ECIT officers shall advise Sergeants on the mental health aspects of the call, when feasible.
+Unless extreme exigent circumstances exist, members may not enter a designated secure mental health facility without notifying their supervisor of the request and coordinating a response.